-Exams:
+Exams

-There will be four exams consisting of multiple-choice and short-answer items (e.g., matching, fill-in-the-blank).
+There will be four exams consisting of multiple-choice and short free-answer items.
 Exams will be given during regular class times.
 There is no final exam during finals week.
 All exams are cumulative (cover all previous material from lectures and assigned readings).
 Each exam is worth 25% of your grade in the course.
 We do not drop your lowest exam grade.
 You are responsible for text material whether or not it is covered in class and for lecture material whether or not it is covered in the text.
 Information about any curve, dropped items, etc., will be provided following each exam.